Product Liability Resources

 - National Transportation Safety Board (NTSB) - Objectively investigates accidents, advocates safety recommendations, and assists victims of transportation accidents.

-- PBS's Breast Implants On Trial - From PBS's Frontline series, includes news, documents, studies, and other information related to breast implant defects and litigation.
+- PBS Frontline - PBS's Frontline series includes news, documents, studies, and other information, including product defects and litigation.

-- Recalls.gov - Six federal agencies joined together to create a "one-stop shop" for US government recalls.
+- Recalls.gov - Six federal agencies joined to create a "one-stop shop" for US government recalls.
 Consumers can read about recent recalls, search for recalls, and report a dangerous product.
+These recalls will include both domestic companies and importers.

-- SaferProducts.gov - Provides a searchable database of recalls and reports as well as a way to make reports to the CPSC about an unsafe product.
+- SaferProducts.gov - Provides a searchable database of product recalls and reports and a way to make reports to the CPSC about an unsafe product.

 Please contact us to suggest any additional product liability resources for this section.